Chart Color Schemes

 Health performance in Moss Vale - Berrima is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, impacting 10.3 and 8.9% of residents respectively.
-However, 64.6% of residents declared themselves completely clear of medical ailments, slightly lower than the 64.8% across Rest of NSW.
-The area has 23.9% of residents aged 65 and over (2,734 people), which is lower than the 27.7% in Rest of NSW.
-Despite this, health outcomes among seniors are above average and perform better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, impacting 10.3 and 8.9% of residents respectively.
+64.6% of residents declare themselves completely clear of medical ailments, similar to the 64.8% in Rest of NSW.
+As of 2016, 23.9% of residents are aged 65 and over (2,734 people), lower than the 27.7% in Rest of NSW.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health